-Brian White, Ed.D. is the superintendent of Butler Area School District where he is responsible for managing the day to day operation of the district.
-Dr. White is currently facilitating a comprehensive strategic planning process involving the entire Butler Area community.
-This process will lead to the creation of the Butler Area School District Strategic Plan, which he will use as a guide to lead the district over the next five years.
+Brian White, Ed.D. is the superintendent of Butler Area School District, which is located north of Pittsburgh and serves 6,400 students.
+As the superintendent, Dr. White is responsible for managing the day to day operation of the district.
+He facilitated a comprehensive strategic planning process that involved the entire Butler Area community.
+That process led to the creation of the Butler Area School District Strategic Plan that Dr. White uses as a guide to lead the district.

 Dr. White began his career with Pittsburgh Public Schools as a teacher, activities director and band/orchestra director at Brashear High School, before becoming an administrative practitioner and then acting assistant principal at Schenley High School.
 Dr. White then held several positions at the Beaver Area School District, including assistant principal, middle/high school principal and assistant superintendent before becoming the superintendent of the Chartiers Valley School District.

 Dr. White holds a bachelor’s degree in music from West Virginia University as well as a master’s degree and doctorate degree in education from the University of Pittsburgh.
 Dr. White and his wife Danielle have three sons – Jay, Jonathan and Jeremy.